Bloody Roar 3 – 2001 Developer Interview

 —How about a “penguin”?

 Fukuya: It’s certainly a novel idea. (laughs) The other beastorizers grow larger when they transform, so I’d be curious to see how making one smaller might work out.
 Naturally, it’d also excel at underwater combat, but then the conversation has to shift to the nature of the stage designs, and that’s when I start to sweat…

 —Do you see any potential in any of the remaining front-runners?

 Fukuya: “Bear” and “kangaroo” sound fun, but there might be some overlap with a certain other fighting game… (laughs)

-There were a lot of suggestions for “kitsune”, which included plenty of requests to bring back Fox5, and on the topic of resurrecting old characters, while I can’t be sure it’ll happen with the very next game, some sort of special one-off with all the previous characters is something else we’ve thought about.
+There were many suggestions for “kitsune”, including plenty of requests to bring back Fox,5 and on the topic of resurrecting old characters, while I can’t be sure it’ll happen with the very next game, some sort of special one-off with all the previous characters is something else we’ve thought about.

-Some of the developers have really been pushing for “sharks” and “snakes”, and everyone knows I’ve been pushing for “elephant”, so the situation’s quite chaotic as it is. (laughs)
+Some of the devs have really been pushing for “sharks” and “snakes”, and everyone knows I’ve been pushing for “elephant”, so the situation’s quite chaotic as it is. (laughs)

 —In that case, fans shouldn’t necessarily expect the roster of the next game to reflect the results of this tally?

 Fukuya: I want to honor peoples’ suggestions wherever possible, and the results of this survey will be one factor that affects the character selection process for the next game.
 That said, our selections will be made with overall game balance as a priority, in accordance with the game system and existing worldview.